 A baby monitor would be useless if it is unable to communicate effectively to the parent when it should.
 For example, a baby monitor that only creates a low sound alert will not be helpful if the parent is unable to hear the sound.
 Most baby monitors were initially designed to gather for parents without any impairments but there have been improvements with most baby monitors now gathering for deaf parents as well.
 From wearable to vibrating baby monitors and apps for deaf parents, you will certainly find a product in the market that will suit your specific needs.
 But before we get to our review…

-Comparison Table of the Best Baby Monitors for Deaf Parents 2022
+Comparison Table of the Best Baby Monitors for Parents with Hearing Impairments

 How can a baby monitor help deaf parents?